-The registration year for dogs runs from 01 July to the 30 June each year.
+The registration year for dogs runs from 01 July to 30 June each year.
 You must ensure that your dogs are registered by the end of August for the current registration year.

-How to Pay for your Dog's RegistrationIf your dog is currently registered the Council will send you a registration reminder in June.
+If your dog is currently registered Council will send you a registration reminder in July.
 That will give you about six weeks to register your dog.

 This means that the cost of providing a professional dog management service is shared between all dog owners.

-What are the Benefits of Dog Registration?The Kaipara District Council is required by law to ensure that all dogs within the Council District are registered.
-Registration indicates to the Council that the owner is aware of their legal responsibilities as a dog owner.
+What are the benefits of dog registration?Kaipara District Council is required by law to ensure that all dogs within the Council district are registered.
+Registration indicates to Council that the owner is aware of their legal responsibilities as a dog owner.
 These responsibilities are contained in the Dog Control Act 1996 and the Kaipara District Policy on Dogs and Dog Management Bylaw.

-Registration TagsRegistered dogs receive a colour-coded tag that must be worn at all times on their collar.
+Registration tagsRegistered dogs receive a colour-coded tag that must be worn at all times on their collar.
 The colour changes each year.
 With this tag, your dog can be easily identified and returned to you if he is found wandering.
-Other registered dogs that may be upsetting your pet or causing you a problem to your family or property, can also be identified and incidents followed up with their owners.
+Other registered dogs, that may be upsetting your pet or causing you a problem to your family or property, can also be identified and incidents followed up with their owners.

-Change of AddressIf you change your address or give your dog to someone else to look after, either permanently or for longer than 14 days, you must tell us.
+Change of addressIf you change your address or give your dog to someone else to look after, either permanently or for longer than 14 days, you must tell us.
 If you and your dog change address but remain in the same Council area, please contact us within 14 days.

-If you or your dog move to another area, find out what you need to do to transfer your registration by contacting the Council in that area (usually you will go into the new Council and simply swap your currently registration tag for a new one in the new area) at no charge.
+If you or your dog move to another area, find out what you need to do to transfer your registration by contacting the council in that area (usually you will go into the new council and simply swap your currently registration tag for a new one in the new area) at no charge.

-If your Dog DiesIf your dog dies, please let Kaipara District Council Animal Management know.
+If your dog diesIf your dog dies, please complete the Deceased Dog Application Form.
 If possible attach a certificate from your vet before sending us notification.
 You must actually request a refund in writing.
 Forms are available from either the Dargaville or the Mangawhai Council offices.
-Once we receive your notification, we will refund your registration for every full month remaining in the registration year (excluding June).
-For example if your dog is currently registered and dies in September, provided that we have received notification during that same month the registration fee will be refunded from October until the end of the financial year which is 30 June annually.
+Once we receive your notification, we will refund your registration for every full month remaining in the registration year.
+For example if your dog is currently registered and dies in September, provided that we have received notification during that same month, the registration fee will be refunded from October until the end of the financial year which is 30 June annually.